sagnik9614/Few-practicals/Readme.md

-This repo contains two non-parametric and one resampling technique practicals given in my fourth semester course of Masters in Statistics, and the code to my dissertation project.
+This repo contains some practicals and simulation exercise from my academics era.